pawancogo/luxe-threads-backend/docs-md/manual-testing/be/02_Dashboard.md

 ---

-## Test Case 2.6: Dashboard - Recent Products List
+## Test Case 2.6: Dashboard - Recent Products List => Tested by pawan

 **Prerequisites**:
 - Logged in as Super Admin